Research

 Gene editing to make single, double...quintuple mutant animals

-Transgenic hormone and small molecule biosensors
+Genetically encoded hormone and small molecule biosensors

-Spatiotemporal expression systems for targeted genetic screens
+Spatiotemporal expression systems for targeted screens

 Fixed and live whole animal fluorescence imaging